 At this time, Capt.
 Reuben Schwass was in the infirmary because he too was on the verge of death.
 Ben would visit Capt.
-Schwass and remove his lice covered shorts.
-Captain Schwass was also suffering from dysentery.
-Ben would wash Capt.
-Schwass's shorts and allow the cold water and temperature to shock the lice which made them easy to remove.
+Schwass and remove his lice covered shorts to clean them since Schwass was suffering from dysentery.
+Ben would wash the undershorts and allow the cold water and temperature to shock the lice which made them easy to remove.
 Ben would hang the shorts on the barbed wire fence surrounding the camp.
 The next day Capt.
 Schwass would have "clean" shorts to wear.
-Without the proper medical attention, Capt.
+Without the adequate food, Capt.
 Rueben Schwass died from the disease.
 When Ben was asked why he had done this for Schwass, he said, "Everyone should die with dignity."